devonmoubry/launch-darkly-todo/readme.md

-# TodoMVC: React
+# TodoMVC: React + Launch Darkly SDK

 ## Description

-This application uses React 17.0.2 to implement a todo application.
+This application uses React 17.0.2 to implement a todo application and implements Launch Darkly to use feature flags for deploying changes.

 -   [React](https://reactjs.org/) is a JavaScript library for creating user interfaces.
+-   [Launch Darkly](https://docs.launchdarkly.com/) is a SAAS for developers to manage feature flags/toggles

 ## Implementation details